Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping: Experimental Setup

 This section describes the configuration of the ADAGE framework for two satellite-based flood mapping case studies.
 A key step in this framework is the proper definition of channel groups, as evaluating the alignment between model explanations and reference explanations requires that both share the same level of detail.
 In this context, the configuration of channel groups depends on two factors: the channels available in the training dataset and the domain knowledge established for the specific environmental mapping task.
 The configurations for the two case studies are presented in Tables \ref{tab:tab3} and \ref{tab:tab4}.

 Notably, alignment with domain knowledge evaluates the coherence of explanations with respect to reference explanations \citep{nauta2023anecdotal}.
 This coherence is most relevant for True Positives (TPs), where the model makes correct predictions and the alignment score can be quantitatively evaluated.
 In these cases, a high alignment score indicates that the model is not only correct but also relies on reasoning consistent with domain knowledge.
-In contrast, for False Positives (FPs) and False Negatives (FNs), where the prediction is incorrect, a quantitative evaluation of alignment with domain knowledge is challenging, as domain knowledge primarily accounts for the rationale behind correct predictions rather than incorrect ones.
+For False Positives (FPs) and False Negatives (FNs), where the prediction is incorrect, it is still possible to estimate the contributions of channel groups to the prediction.
+However, for incorrect predictions, quantitatively evaluating the alignment between the generated explanations and domain knowledge is more challenging because defining an appropriate quantitative evaluation criterion is not straightforward.
 Therefore, this study focuses on evaluating alignment scores for TPs to examine whether the model makes correct predictions grounded in explanations consistent with domain knowledge.

 In Table \ref{tab:tab3}, the input bands are grouped based on their cloud-penetrating capability: $\text{CG}_\text{SAR}$ includes both VV and VH polarizations; $\text{CG}_\text{RGB}$ includes the visible bands; and $\text{CG}_\text{NIR}$ includes the near-infrared band.
-These channel groups are also utilized as reference explanations.
+These channel groups are also used as elements of the reference explanations.
 For pixels correctly identified as water within a cloud-labeled area, the reference explanation is defined as \{$\text{CG}_\text{SAR}$\}.
 This is based on the domain knowledge $\text{DKS}_\text{case1-1}$ that the SAR sensor can penetrate clouds.
 In addition, if the Near-Infrared (NIR) reflectance of that pixel is also below a specified threshold, the reference explanation is expanded to \{$\text{CG}_\text{SAR}$, $\text{CG}_\text{NIR}$\}, incorporating the additional domain knowledge $\text{DKS}_\text{case1-2}$ that NIR is effective for detecting water even under thin cloud conditions.